emu4crt/files/README.md

 ## Limits and known issues

 - The emulator does not deal with resolution refresh rate.
-So, to get a deterministic behavior, a resolution should only exist at the expected refresh rate (ie. no 320x240 @ 55Hz).
+So, to get a deterministic behavior, a resolution must only exist at the expected refresh rate (ie. no 320x240 @ 55Hz).

 - Using emu4crt, resolution switch is not seamless process as it is on a console or with some other emulators.
 At each resolution change, some sound and graphical glitches will occur.